Overview

 New ways to stop inflammation

 LJI scientists have also highlighted the importance of the immune system’s mast cells, which release histamine, the molecule that actually causes asthma symptoms.
-In recent years, LJI Professor Toshiaki Kawakami, M.D., Ph.D., discovered that a pro-inflammatory protein called histamine-releasing factor (HRF) activated a receptor expressed on mast cells, causing them to release histamine.
-Since then, his lab has identified two peptides that can block HRF activity and decrease airway inflammation in mouse models of asthma.
+During his career at LJI, Professor Emeritus Toshiaki Kawakami, M.D., Ph.D., discovered that a pro-inflammatory protein called histamine-releasing factor (HRF) activates a receptor expressed on mast cells, causing them to release histamine.
+His lab went on to identify two peptides that can block HRF activity and decrease airway inflammation in mouse models of asthma.

 Turning off LIGHT